segobee/Taarifa_Water_Pump_Project/README.md

 ## Project Summary

-Of the all models built, while training the models with the provided dataset, the most performing of all was `Random Forest`.
+Of all the models built, while training the models with the provided dataset, the most performing of all was `Random Forest`.
 Focus was placed more on the label class where water-pump-status seems functioning but will need repair.
+This will guide a sudden collapse of any waterpoint since prompt action is taken on any waterpoint that seem to have some trait of malfunctioning.
 I decided to keen in to where the model would predict the water-pump points that are functioning but need repair.

 To make the model have more predictive power, I did some hypertuning work on some parameters to determine which value of a parameter works best.
 The final model was built on the most promising hyperparameters.